akash-network/stunnel-proxy/README.md

 The `PSK` variable is the 'pre shared key' and should match the server deployment.

-The `CLIENT=yes` variable tells Stunnel this service is sending connections.
+The `CLIENT=yes` variable tells Stunnel this service is sending connections instead of the default behaviour of receiving connections.

 ```
 services: